AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 ls -al----------prints the contents of the current directory including hidden files in long format.
 ls -lan----------prints the contents of the current directory including hidden files in long format with user and group IDs displayed numerically.
 mkdir /parentDirectory/newDirectory--------creates the newDirectory inside the parentDirectory.
 mv /directory/fileName /directory/subdirectory---------------moves the file to the destination directory.
+rm /directory/subDirectory/fileName----------------deletes the file at the final destination.